 Seven Impacts of the new UAE Bankruptcy Law

-Insolvencies and bankruptcy of companies in the UAE have been a time-consuming process whereas the recovery level is extremely low.
+Insolvencies and bankruptcy of companies in the UAE have been a time-consuming process where the recovery level is extremely low.
 Moreover, to retain UAE as the commercial hub and an investor’s paradise as it is known to be – in 2017 the much-awaited bankruptcy rules were changed and the new UAE insolvency law was brought into existence.

-The Federal Law No. 18 of 1993 or the old UAE business law regarding insolvency was not an all-inclusive regime that catered businessmen and investors effectively.
+The Federal Law No. 18 of 1993 or the old UAE business law regarding insolvency was not an all-inclusive plan that catered to businessmen and investors effectively.
 The bankruptcy rules aligned within the old UAE Bankruptcy Law mainly set its framework across three different laws – those are the Commercial Companies Law, the Commercial Transactions Law and the Civil Code.
 Irrespective, companies faced harsh consequences in case of bankruptcy and owners of businesses would face criminal sanctions and strict sentences – thus change was essential.

 So, what is new UAE Bankruptcy Law?

 The Federal Law No. 9 of 2016 or the Bankruptcy Law is a disseminated decree given by His Highness Sheikh Khalifa bin Zayed Al Nahyan.
-This new business law is originated on up-to-date legislative systems and economic principles, considering global developments and alterations among economic and business sectors.
+This new business law originated on up-to-date legislative systems and economic principles, considering global developments and alterations among economic and business sectors.
 The insolvency law is implemented on private enterprises as well as government owned companies.

 The new UAE Bankruptcy Law has put forth some key changes such as:

 - New UAE Bankruptcy Law discards the current Commercial Code insolvency regime.

 - The new bankruptcy rules provide a wider application and are not limited to commercial traders.

 - New federal law implements a Financial Restructuring Committee that directs business in insolvent situations.